canaery/xdflow/docs/tutorials/quickstart.md

 # 5-Minute Core Quickstart

 This quickstart uses only the base `xdflow` install.
-It creates a small labeled `xarray.DataArray`, wraps it in a `DataContainer`, builds a pipeline, and evaluates it with cross-validation.
+It creates a small labeled `xarray.DataArray`, wraps it in a `DataContainer`, builds a pipeline, and lets `KFoldValidator` run the evaluation loop.

+The example shows the mechanics that matter in larger experiments: labels live as coordinates, the classifier reads its target from a coordinate, the validator stratifies by that coordinate, stateful steps refit per fold, and predictions stay aligned with the trial axis.

 From a repository checkout, the same example is available as a runnable script: